abnermtj/CS2113T-Gp-3-Team-Project/UserGuide.md

 >or add such files if you an advanced user of **CheatLogs**.

 By following this format, you can manually insert cheat sheet files recognized by **CheatLogs**.
 The following sections explore each segment of this format.
+Understanding the various sections will allow you to write XML files that CheatLogs can read.

 > :bulb:  If you are unsure where to place your new files, simply place it in the /data directory. **CheatLogs** will organize them when you execute a command to add, edit or delete any file.